-15 forests to see this autumn in Andalucia
+15 woods to see this autumn in Andalucia

 Andalucian woods and forests